Skip to content

 Fiber-optic web: How the use of drones on the frontlines impacts the environment

-Fiber-optics are now embedded in modern warfare.
+They are also now embedded in modern warfare.
 FPV drones using optical cables are expanding rapidly on the battlefield.
 Their growing use creates a new form of wartime environmental pollution.

 While not the largest ecological threat compared to mines or munitions, fiber-optic waste represents a long-term, low-visibility risk that requires structured research, monitoring, and post-war remediation planning.